Welcome to the Iowa County Uplands Watershed Group

 Group

-Read the stories of all 21 producers in our watershed group!
+Read the stories of the producers in our watershed group!
 Here, you can learn more about their history, farms, values, farming practices, and why they value this group and our collective work.

 Contact Iowa County Uplands Watershed Group